SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Icebound Soul

 Gain immunity to cold damage.
-The first time you hit an enemy with an attack on your turn, they must make a Constitution saving throw against your warlock spell DC or become blinded until the end of your next turn.
+The first time you hit an enemy with an attack on your turn, they must make a Constitution saving throw against your warlock spell DC or become blinded until the end of their next turn.